czbiohub-sf/coPylot/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/python/black)

-_coPylot_ is a python app to control the Pisces lightsheet microscope.
+_coPylot_ is a python app to control the lightsheet microscopes we build here at @czbiohub
+.
 Support for controling other microscopes planned to be added.

 It can be started up by running `copylot/gui/gui.py`.